Last Updated on July 16, 2021 by Grow with Bovees

 Battery Life, Battery Size and Battery Capacity

-We recommend everybody to only buy battery-operated devices that have swapped from Nickel Cadmium to the new system.
+We recommend everybody to only buy battery-operated devices that have swapped from Nickel Cadmium to the new system of rechargeable batteries.

 Bear in mind, however, that not all Li-ion batteries are created equal.